The notion of enriched category is a generalization of the notion of category.

 An ultrametric space is a category enriched over the poset of extended positive real numbers, where is .

-A group torsor? (over a group ) can be modeled by a category enriched over the discrete category on the set , where is the group operation.
+A torsor over some group may be modeled by a category enriched over the discrete category on the set , where is the group operation.
 Not every such category determines a torsor, however; it must be nonempty as well as Cauchy complete.

 Vista of some modern generalizations is in